 In DWI cases, the State’s evidence often includes the defendant’s statements and evidence of the defendant’s blood alcohol level.
 As such, if a defendant is able to prove that such evidence should be deemed inadmissible, it may greatly weaken the prosecution’s case, which increases the chance of obtaining a not guilty verdict.
-Recently, a New Jersey court discussed when statements obtained from a defendant and the results of a blood test should be suppressed in a case in which the defendant was charged with multiple DWI offenses following a fatal crash.
+Recently, a New Jersey court discussed when statements obtained from a defendant and the results of a blood test should be suppressed in an appeal in which the defendant was charged with multiple DWI offenses following a fatal crash.
 If you are accused of DWI crimes in New Jersey, it is prudent to meet with a New Jersey DWI defense attorney to evaluate your available defenses.

 It is reported that the defendant was involved in a car accident in December 2015, after which she was transported to the hospital.
 The other driver involved in the accident died from her injuries.
 The police arrived at the hospital to investigate the accident and found the defendant, who was alert, lying in a hospital bed without restraints.
 The officers informed her of her Miranda rights, and she both orally acknowledged and signed a card indicating that she was advised of her rights.

 Allegedly, the defendant also completed a consent form permitting the police to obtain urine and blood samples.
 After the police obtained a blood sample, they left the hospital but returned after learning the other driver died.
 Shortly thereafter, another officer interviewed the defendant and observed that her speech was slurred and slow.
 When asked if she consumed alcohol, she became combative.
 The defendant was charged with multiple crimes, including DWI.
 She filed a motion to suppress the statements she made and the results of her chemical testing, which was denied.
 The defendant then appealed.